madrizjosea/RecipeGuide/README.md

 git clone https://github.com/madrizjosea/recipe-guide.git
 ```

+2. Create an account on the [spoonacular](https://spoonacular.com/food-api) API so you have access to an API key

-2. On a terminal window of your preference navigate to the path where you cloned the repo.
+3. On a terminal window of your preference navigate to the path where you cloned the repo.

-3. On each folder create a .env file following the instructions in their respective .env.example files.
+4. On each folder create a .env file following the instructions in their respective .env.example files.

-4. Using the shell or GUI from your postgres data base create a new database to which you'll have to make reference in the api .env file.
+5. Using the shell or GUI from your postgres data base create a new database to which you'll have to make reference in the api .env file.

-5. Open a terminal for each of the folders in the repo -- api and client.
+6. Open a terminal for each of the folders in the repo -- api and client.

-6. On each prompt run the command "npm install" to set up the project dependicies.
+7. On each prompt run the command "npm install" to set up the project dependicies.

 ```sh
 npm install
 ```

-7. On the terminal prompt in the api folder run the command
+8. On the terminal prompt in the api folder run the command

 ```sh
 npm run dev
 ```

-8. On the terminal prompt in the client folder run the command
+9. On the terminal prompt in the client folder run the command

 ```sh
 npm start